esl/MongooseIM/doc/Roadmap.md

 * Rich content
 * Contributions?

-Not MongooseIM server, but part of the MongooseIM platform:
+## Not MongooseIM server, but part of the MongooseIM platform

 * Mangosta Android
 * Mangosta iOS
 * ICE/STUN/TURN server in Elixir